 2. Make conversion EASY

 Or rather, make it as easy as possible.
-When push comes to shove, it’s about closing a deal, and since you’re not the master of whatever context your user is in, you should make sure the purchase-flow you’re putting the customer through is thought-out and smooth all the way through.
-We know from data that mobile traffic is increasing rapidly, but the mobile conversions aren’t - a symptom that purchase- and checkout-flows aren’t always as well executed as they could – or even should – be.
+When push comes to shove, it’s about closing a deal.
+Since you’re not the master of whatever context your user is in, you should make sure the purchase-flow you’re putting the customer through is thought-out and smooth all the way through.
+We know from data that mobile traffic is increasing rapidly, but the mobile conversions aren’t.
+It's a symptom that purchase- and checkout-flows aren’t always as well executed as they could – or even should – be.

 Use Mobilepay, or the like, and remove that possible pain point as an obstacle.